schizolab/one-time-pad-tutorial/README.md

 To decrypt, you take 0, from the row header, then look at your keys, which is 4, index with the column header, that gives you 4, that's you `plain text`.
 Do the same with 1, you get 1.

 Now you have 41, look up in the `LUT1`, YESSSS you have the orignal `A`!!

+### Flow control

+You can say: ok imma bout to use the key starting at line 5.
+Then you tell your encrypted message.

 ## The Python scripts in this repo